kyma-project/community/docs/contributing/03-git-workflow.md

 4. Open a pull request.

 Create a pull request from the branch of your forked repository to the `main` branch of the upstream repository and wait for the maintainers' review.
-If the Pull Request is still in work-in-progress state, open a Pull Request as a Draft, or add *WIP:* at the beginning of the title.
+If the pull request is still in the work-in-progress state, open a pull request as a Draft, or add **WIP:** at the beginning of the title.
 In each pull request:

 - Include a description or a reference to a detailed description of the steps that the maintainer goes through to check if the pull request works and does not break any other functionality.